Alzheimer’s Disease: Early Signs, Risk Factors, And Treatment Options

 You are not alone in the challenges of supporting a loved one with Alzheimer’s, as almost 16 million Britons provide unpaid care for people with dementia.

-Caregiver resilience is essential when navigating this journey, and it involves adapting to the emotional and physical demands of caregiving while maintaining your own wellbeing.
+Caregiver resilience is essential when navigating this journey, and it involves adapting to the emotional and physical demands of while maintaining your own wellbeing.

 It is important to educate yourself about Alzheimer’s disease, develop effective communication strategies, and seek support from others who understand what you are going through.